wagerr/wagerr-binance-bridge/api/README.md

 npm stop
 ```

-## Loki Wallet RPC
+## Wagerr Wallet RPC

-To ensure the server starts, you need to make sure a loki wallet RPC instance is running.
+To ensure the server starts, you need to make sure a wagerr wallet RPC instance is running.

 You can do this simply by running the following:
 ```
-loki-wallet-rpc --rpc-login <username>:<password> --rpc-bind-port <port> --daemon-address <address> --wallet-dir <dir> [--testnet]
+wagerr-wallet-rpc --rpc-login <username>:<password> --rpc-bind-port <port> --daemon-address <address> --wallet-dir <dir> [--testnet]
 ```

 You will also need to ensure that you have a wallet created to be used with the bridge.
 Any deposits and swaps will be made using this wallet.

-Go into `config/production.json` and edit the values under `loki`.
+Go into `config/production.json` and edit the values under `wagerr`.

-For development, you can use `lokitestnet.com:38157` as the `daemon-address`
+For development, you can use `wagerrtestnet.com:38157` as the `daemon-address`

 ## Configuration